 - Immunity responses decrease.
 This is useful in short term to allow a massive response by body.
 It is harmful over a long period.

 The “fight or flight” response is easily recognized in a fear provoking situation.
 This is how the body goes into lifesaving mode.
 Very appropriate for primitive man, but what about humans today, living in this always on culture and the uncertainty of the current pandemic?

 This blog has been all about setting the scene and understanding why uncertainty is so stressful.
-In the following blogs I will be giving 3 ways to manage uncertainty.
+See my other blogs about uncertainty.
+Just click the links below.

 *Health and safety executive 2001